informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

 Configuration attributes (optional):
+- `entity`: If the facet can be treated as entity (the column that is being used for facet is key of the table), setting this attribute to `false` will force the facet to show scalar mode.
 - `markdown_name`: The markdown to use in place of the default heuristics for facet title.
-- `entity`: If the facet can be treated as entity (the column that is being used for facet is key of the table), setting this attribute to `false` will force the facet to show scalar mode.
+- `comment`: The tooltip to be used in place of the default heuristics for the facet.
+Set this to `false` if you don't want any tooltip.
 - `open`: Setting this attribute to `true`, will force the facet to open by default.
 - `bar_plot`: This attribute is meant to be an object of properties that control the display of the histogram.
 Setting this attribute to `false` will force the histogram to not be shown in the facet in the facet panel.
 If unspecified, default is `true` (or show the histogram).
 - `ux_mode`: `choices`, `ranges`, or `check_presence`.
 If a multi-modal facet control UX is available, it will specify the default UX mode that should be used (If `ux_mode` is defined, the other type of constraint will not be displayed even if you have defined it in the annotation).
 In `check_presence` mode only two options will be available to the users, "not-null" and "null".